 Each employee will accrue sick leave pay at the rate of one and one-quarter hour (1.25) hours per every thirty (30) hours worked.
 An employee's unused sick leave shall be carried over to the following calendar.
-Annual sick leave use is capped at 80 hours.
+Use of annual sick leave is capped at 80 hours for full-time workers, and 40 hours a year for part-time workers.
 All sick leave will be taken pursuant to the provisions of New York Labor Law Section 196-b.
 An employee will not be paid for unused sick leave upon such employee's termination, resignation, retirement, or other separation for employment.